bonitasoft/bonita-doc/md/pages.md

 If you create a custom page with the UI Designer, it has the required structure and content automatically.

 A custom page is displayed inside an iframe to prevent conflicts between the portal resources (for example JS and CSS) and those used in the custom page.
-This also reduces the risk of migration issues, for example if a custom page uses the version of JQuery provided with Bonita BPM Portal and it is updated.
+This also reduces the risk of migration issues, for example if a custom page uses the version of JQuery provided with Bonita Portal and it is updated.

 ### PageController interface
 ```java